 The most important thing you can do to help is to stay calm.
 According to a study published in Springer Learning & Behavior, dogs are able to recognize and respond to their owner’s emotional state.
 If you’re nervous, they’ll be nervous.
 So remember to remain positive and encouraging.

-Q&A’s for the first vet appointment with your puppy
+Questions for your puppy’s first vet appointment

 Your puppy’s first vet appointment will be filled with a lot of questions.
 You should ask the vet the following: